If you are an employer, please click here for more information.

 How many hours will I work?

-An apprentice has to work a minimum of 30 hours a week.
+An apprentice is expected to work a minimum of 30 hours a week.
 On average, they tend to work 37-40 hours, although this will vary depending on the industry.

 What if I don’t like the course?